Be a Volunteer

 Volunteering can be very rewarding for many reasons.
 The primary reason is the camaraderie gained from doing something with others, for the benefit of others.
 It is no surprise that people earn a great deal of fulfilment from giving something to the community and take pride in doing so.

 Beyond these benefits, people also find themselves with more self-confidence and also equipped with additional skills to help them with either their professional or personal lives.

-Volunteer at the British Rowing Sculling Festival.
-Sign up today
+Volunteer at the Senior Championships.
+Sign up today!

 Why volunteers pledge their time to rowing

 “Rowing has in spades the physical and mental benefits that I think comes from involvement in sport – the discipline, the team work and camaraderie.
 Just great people!”

 “To give back to a sport that gave and taught me so much as a junior.
 Ensuring that today’s athletes continue to have a safe, fair and equal platform to compete and reach goals.